Are you ready to discover your college program?

 Computer programming degrees typically offer several concentrations, including data analytics, cybersecurity, mobile computing, and computer systems.
 Popular courses include software testing, mobile computing, and program design.

-Comparing Computer Programming to General Computer Science Degrees
+Computer Programming vs Computer Science Bachelors Program Degrees

 When researching prospective programs, students should consider whether their needs are better suited by a computer programming or general computer science degree.

 A general computer science degree provides a broad survey of computer science concepts and practices.
 While a computer programming degree also covers the basics of computer science, there is a curricular emphasis on computer programming languages and developing coding skills.

 Students who know they want to work as programmers may benefit from a programming degree, while those unsure of their specific career path may want to pursue a computer science bachelor's.

 The chart below compares key differences between a bachelor's in computer programming and a general computer science degree: